 “Keeping a journal has taught me that there is not so much new in your life as you sometimes think.
 When you re-read your journal, you find out that your latest discovery is something you already found out five years ago.
 Still, it is true that one penetrates deeper and deeper into the same ideas and the same experiences.” — Thomas Merton

-Other than the highly suggested medium for keeping your journal, avoid making too many rules.
+- Avoid making too many rules.
 It’s not about perfection but inspiration.
 Here are some tips, ideas, and benefits for keeping this spiritual “track record.”

 - Don’t worry about grammar and spelling.
 Just allow your hand to move; it will make your writing easier.
 Your thoughts will flow.
 Your creative and intuitive mind will engage.
 When you do this, you access your subconscious mind, and this is the key to the practice of automatic writing.

 - This document will help you see trends.
 So, it helps you spot obstacles that are holding you back.
-But, it also enables you to see incremental growth.
+But it also enables you to see incremental growth.
 It is your life coach.
 It is honest and straightforward.
 All you need to do is learn how to use it.

 - By all means, keep a journal or something to write on handy.
 Thoughts may come to you after your practice.
-In this way, you can reflect on the learning (but not while driving a car or walking).
+In this way, you can reflect on the learning (but not while driving or walking).

 - Doodle.
 Draw pictures.
 Let things happen.
 Let your intuition communicate your internal wisdom.